 While learning to listen and speak is possible for many children who have hearing loss, there are some children who, for reasons of additional disabilities or other complicating conditions, can learn to listen with technology but may struggle to produce spoken language.
-What choices should parents and professionals consider when deciding how to best help these children?
-Below, I’ll discuss two case studies of children in this situation and some factors to consider when planning intervention.
+What choices should parents and professionals consider when deciding how to best helpContinue reading “Considering Alternative Means of Expressive Communication”

 Long ago, many children with hearing loss received “speech therapy” well into their teen years and beyond.
 Thanks to newborn hearing screening, early intervention, and great hearing technology, the world is changing!
 Now, we find ourselves asking, “When is a child with hearing loss ready to graduate from auditory-verbal therapy?”
-More correctly, because therapy is a family affair, we should really ask, “When is a family ready to graduate from AVT?”
+More correctly, because therapy is aContinue reading “Graduation: When Do We Finish with Therapy?”